Janet Lee Carey: The Dragons of Noor

+(Egmont USA, 2010), Book 2 Noor Chronicles

 Trouble is stirring in the world of Noor.
 After centuries-long exile, the dragons are uneasy and about to return.
 A strange wind has been blowing, sweeping children up into the sky.
 Among the missing is Miles's and Hanna's younger brother.
 They go after him and find themselves fighting alongside the dragons in a life- altering revolution.